TIBHannover/oersi-setup/CONTRIBUTING.md

      * If your contribution is minor, such as a typo fix, open a merge request.
      * Otherwise open an issue first.
 That way, other people can weigh in on the discussion before you do any work.
 * Fork the project into your personal namespace (or group).
-* Create a feature branch in your fork from develop (don't work off develop or master).
+* Create a feature branch in your fork from master (don't work off master).
 * Write tests, code and documentations that satisfy [coding conventions](#coding-conventions).
-* When the feature is fully implemented (see [Definition of Done](#definition-of-done)), submit a merge request to the develop branch in the original project.
+* When the feature is fully implemented (see [Definition of Done](#definition-of-done)), submit a merge request to the master branch in the original project.

 ## Coding conventions